Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.md

-[Azure.Resource.AllowedRegions](Azure.Resource.AllowedRegions.md) | Resources should be deployed to allowed regions [Azure.SQL.FirewallRuleCount](Azure.SQL.FirewallRuleCount.md) | Determine if there is an excessive number of firewall rules [Azure.SQL.AllowAzureAccess](Azure.SQL.AllowAzureAccess.md) | Determine if access from Azure services is required [Azure.SQL.ThreatDetection](Azure.SQL.ThreatDetection.md) | Enable threat detection for Azure SQL logical server [Azure.SQL.Auditing](Azure.SQL.Auditing.md) | Enable auditing for Azure SQL logical server [Azure.Storage.UseReplication](Azure.Storage.UseReplication.md) | Storage accounts not using GRS may be at risk
+[Azure.Resource.AllowedRegions](Azure.Resource.AllowedRegions.md) | Resources should be deployed to allowed regions [Azure.SQL.FirewallRuleCount](Azure.SQL.FirewallRuleCount.md) | Determine if there is an excessive number of firewall rules [Azure.SQL.AllowAzureAccess](Azure.SQL.AllowAzureAccess.md) | Determine if access from Azure services is required [Azure.SQL.FirewallIPRange](Azure.SQL.FirewallIPRange.md) | Determine if there is an excessive number of permitted IP addresses
+[Azure.SQL.ThreatDetection](Azure.SQL.ThreatDetection.md) | Enable threat detection for Azure SQL logical server [Azure.SQL.Auditing](Azure.SQL.Auditing.md) | Enable auditing for Azure SQL logical server [Azure.Storage.UseReplication](Azure.Storage.UseReplication.md) | Storage accounts not using GRS may be at risk